California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 Violating any section of the law, even unintentionally, can result in significant penalties, including civil fines, court costs, and attorney fees.
 That’s why it’s important to familiarize yourself with the rules before you even welcome a tenant into your property.
 Alternatively, you can rely on a professional property management company to help you remain compliant.

-Below is a comprehensive overview of California landlord-tenant law.
+Below is a comprehensive overview of landlord-tenant law in California, including the California Tenant Protection Act.

 CONTACT US TODAY